carlosrobertodevops/fabianoflorentino-packer-vmware/builder-vmx/docs/README.md

-help            Show this help validate        Validate the hcl files all             Build all Virtual Machines on VMware centos          Build a Virtual Machine with CentOS guest OS
+help            Show this help validate        Validate the hcl files all             Build all Virtual Machines on VMware builder-iso     Build a Virtual Machine with ISO Builder builder-vmx     Build a Virtual Machine with VMX Builder
 ```

 * ### **Build all**